How To Make Ginger Paste?

 Ingredients

+- Ginger – To make the paste, you will need fresh ginger roots.
+Try to get organic ginger.
+Avoid the ones with black or dried patches.
 Indian ginger is much more flavorful than the one in American grocery stores.
 For the best taste and flavor of your homemade adrak paste, try to source it from an Indian grocery store.

-Oil – Use any neutral flavored oil of your choice.
+- Oil – Use any neutral-flavored oil of your choice.
 Sunflower oil, canola oil, light olive oil, etc work great.

+Step 1: Start by washing and peeling 500 g of fresh ginger root.
 Peel the ginger using a teaspoon, vegetable peeler, or butter knife (Hold the ginger root in one hand and use the round edge of a teaspoon to scrape away the thin skin).

-Add 4 tablespoon of any neutral-flavored oil (or water) and blend until the mixture becomes a smooth paste.
+Step 3: Add 4 tablespoon of any neutral-flavored oil (or water) and blend until the mixture becomes a smooth paste.
 Scrape the sides of the jar a few times while blending.

-Transfer the paste to a nonreactive, airtight glass container and use as desired.
+Step 4: Transfer the paste to a nonreactive, airtight glass container and use as desired.

 I prefer to peel the ginger, as the skin affects the texture and flavor of the paste.
 However, if you use organic ginger, you can rinse it well and make the paste without peeling it.